zeptofs/nz-api-documentation/source/index.html.md

 `POST /payouts/{ref}/retry`

-Split will prefail a debit and its associated credit transaction before ever sending it to the bank if we detect a high probability of insufficient funds.

-This endpoint allows you to retry the payout without having to recreate the parent request. e.g A Payment or Payment Request.

-When debitting a Contact with an active bank connection, Split will first ensure that there are sufficient funds available, before submitting the debit to the banks.
+When debitting a Contact with an active bank connection, Split will first ensure that there are sufficient funds available before submitting the debit to the banks.
 If a high probability of insufficient funds is detected, Split will not submit the transaction to the banks and will mark the transaction as <strong>Prefailed</strong>.

-This endpoint allows you to retry the Payment Request without having to recreate a brand new transaction.
+This endpoint allows you to retry the Payment Request without having to create a brand new transaction.

 <aside class="notice">
-  Rather than using this endpoint, we now recommend creating a brand new transaction as this simplifies and maintains data integrity for the lifecycle of each transaction attempt
+  Rather than using this endpoint, we now recommend creating a brand new transaction as this simplifies and maintains data integrity for the lifecycle of each attempt
 </aside>

-<h3 id="Retry-a-Prefailed-Payment-Request-parameters" class="parameters">Parameters</h3>
+<h3 id="Retry-a-Prefailed-Payment-Request-[DEPRECATED]-parameters" class="parameters">Parameters</h3>

 |Parameter|In|Type|Required|Description|
 |---|---|---|---|---|